syncfusion-content/xamarin-docs/Xamarin/Cards/Getting-Started.md

 ## Indicator customization

-Indicator can be added in any direction; it can be used to denote the state based on the content of the [`SfCardView`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Cards.XForms~Syncfusion.Cards.XForms.Cards~SfCardView.html).
+Indicator can be added in any direction.
+It can be used to denote the state based on the content of the [`SfCardView`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Cards.XForms~Syncfusion.Cards.XForms.Cards~SfCardView.html).

 {% tabs %}